Rui6filipe/STM32/README.md

 GPIO, PWM, ADC, DMA, Timers, Counters, Interrupts, Watchdogs, USART, SPI, I2C

+Reading Datasheets and Schematics to interface with sensors and actuators

 Working principle and front-end circuits of the most employed sensors